-Both movies are great, however the remake directed by Christopher Nolan is superior with regards to the suspense he creates and also the acting of the principle cast.
+Both movies are great, however, the remake directed by Christopher Nolan is superior with regards to the suspense he creates and also the acting of the principal cast.

 Additionally, the Alaskan setting in the 2002 remake serves as a more rugged environment and the sun seems more relentless than in the Norwegian version of the film.